-If you’re not ready now, we can still give you tips for how to get ready to buy your first home!
+If you are not ready now, we can still give you tips for how to get ready to buy your first home!

-For additional information on buying your first home or to start the process, please call (303) 222-0027, or e-mail firstname.lastname@example.org.
+For more information on buying your first home or to start the process, call (303) 222-0027, or e-mail firstname.lastname@example.org.